-The Sixth Sense, Part I: Stature and Style
+The Sixth Sense, Part II: Beginnings and Ends

 A stunning piece of high-precision filmmaking, formally inventive, thematically intelligent, emotionally gripping, a momentous commercial success, an almost perfect film.